To that end, here are a few tips for navigating the nascent cannabis industry and creating a canna-startup that can compete:

 Unique Selling Proposition

 The cannabis industry is relatively new, but it is already incredibly crowded.
-There are hundreds of growers peddling well-known and well-loved strains like OG Kush and Sour Diesel, and there are thousands of dispensaries selling those California weed strains to cannabis consumers.
-A new canna-business needs to be able to offer something that consumers haven’t seen before if it has any hope of pulling consumers away from the businesses they are familiar with.
+There are hundreds of growers peddling well-known and well-loved strains like OG Kush and Sour Diesel, and there are thousands of dispensaries selling those in-demand weed strains to cannabis consumers.
+A new cannabis business needs to be able to offer something that consumers haven’t seen before if it has any hope of pulling consumers away from the businesses they are familiar with.
+Offering the numerous benefits of fresh frozen cannabis along with new cannabinoid delivery systems can give your cannabis company an advantage in the growing market.

 A unique selling proposition (USP) is what differentiates a business from its competition.
 Sometimes, a USP is merely remarkable branding; other times, it is a new product or service that other businesses don’t yet offer.
-To succeed with a cannabis startup in the 2020s and beyond, canna-preneurs need to think critically about what type of business they want to launch and how they can deliver something interesting and special to consumers.
+To succeed with a cannabis startup in the this decade and beyond, canna-preneurs need to think critically about what type of business they want to launch and how they can deliver something interesting and special to consumers.
+That means considering different niches like CBD (cannabidiol), CBN, Delta-8, Delta-9, hemp oil, Indica strains, and sativa strains, or even learning to make THC concentrate in-house and developing THC-infused edibles to really give their business a unique pull for potential customers.

 Regional Laws And Regulations